 Note that DropBox is not going away any time soon.
 However, you will begin to see our recommendations shift over the course of this year in documentation, training, and new efforts.
 We understand that OneDrive may not be your current tool of choice and may not even be the most appropriate for every situation.
 Expect updated documentation and platform comparisons from IS&T in the near future.

 Changes to G Suite for Education – unlimited storage goes away

 Google has long provided higher education with free services and unlimited storage.
 On February 16th, Google announced rebranding its services to Google Workspace for Education.
 They also announced the end of unlimited free storage for education customers.
 We’re still ascertaining the full impact of this decision to Chapman University, but the likely outcome is that high limits for Google Drive will be placed as a default across all accounts.
 More information will follow in subsequent months.

 The end of an era – FILER and server-based storage

 Effective June 1st, 2021, IS&T will no longer offer new departmental or personal file server shared drives and storage paths.
 This decision is being made due to the following reasons:

-- Increased focus on flexibility of work location (e.g. work from home).
+- Increased focus on work location flexibility (e.g., work from home).

 - Inability to support multiple editors of files simultaneously.